videlec/aims-python-rwanda-2016/README.md

 Week 1: learning the Python language
 ------------------------------------

-To start the jupyter notebook Each worksheet will occupy a whole seance.
-You first need to download the worksheet on your computer and then access it through the jupyter notebook.
+To start the jupyter notebook:

+- open a terminal
+- run the command `jupyter notebook`

+This command starts the Jupyter server and opens your default webbrowser at the main Jupyter page.
+This week we will work with prewritten worksheets.
+For each of them you need to right click on the link, do "Save link as" and save it somewhere on the computer.
+Once done, it is accessible from Jupyter.

 - [Jupyter worksheet 1](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/worksheets/worksheet1.ipynb) basic Python and plotting ([view it online (read-only version)](http://nbviewer.jupyter.org/github/videlec/aims-python-rwanda-2016/blob/master/worksheets/worksheet1.ipynb))
 - [Old Jupyter worksheet 2](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/worksheets/worksheet2.ipynb) This worksheet is now splitted into two parts: